Overnight Camp Information

 First, you do not necessarily need to apply for financial aid before apply for summer camp for your child.
 Deposits/Tuition are charged only upon enrollment (not upon submission of the application), so if you’re applying for financial aid, simply make note of that in the application and we’ll handle your application accordingly.

-Full and partial scholarships are awarded on an as-needed basis and determined on a sliding scale.
-To apply for a scholarship, submit a completed Financial Aid Packet.
+Full and partial scholarships are awarded on an as-needed basis.
+To apply for a scholarship, submit this Financial Aid Application.
 We’ll contact you with a decision or any further questions once we review the information.

 We do ask everybody to make some investment towards the tuition, even if it’s small.
-Even in the tightest of situations, with a “full scholarship” towards overnight camp, we will generally ask parents to cover the $75 deposit.
+Even in the tightest of situations, with a “full scholarship” towards overnight camp, we will generally ask parents to cover a $75 deposit.

 POLICIES for LEADERSHIP SUMMIT & WATERSPORTS CAMP

-Due to the higher cost of Leadership Summit and considering the ability of a high school student to earn money towards the program, we generally keep the minimum family investment in Leadership Summit at $200.
+Due to the higher cost of Leadership Summit or Watersports, and considering the ability of a high school student to earn money towards the program, we generally keep the minimum family investment in these two programs at $200.
 Again, please contact us if this is still beyond the means of your family.

 High School Camps

 The Watersports Camp is the newest way that we are continuing to Engage the Heart of our high school campers by providing another opportunity for older campers to grow in their faith.
 This camp will allow the campers to be on the water almost every day they are at camp.
 They will be wakeboarding, wakesurfing, skiing, tubing and more behind world class boats.
 Our partnership with Nautique and Watersports Central is making this possible.
 The primary focus of the Watersports camp is for campers to learn how to grow in their faith while getting to be on the water the whole week.
 For pricing and dates head back to our Overnight registration.